andyb2000/AutoMower-BLE-MQTT/README.md

 | IN_OPERATION | Operating, the actual action is in MowerActivity |
 | RESTRICTED | Waiting for an action either in calendar or to release from PARK |
 | ERROR | An error has occurred and mower needs manual intervention |

+Other useful sensors:

+Automower Battery - in percentage

+Automower Charging - 1 for charging, 0 for not charging

+Automower CurrUpdateSchedule - Will show the last update from the mower via bluetooth, useful to check for freshness of data.

+Automower NextStartSchedule - Will show the next date and time set in the mowers internal scheduler to begin mowing.

 ## Authors